Can black holes evaporate past extremality?: Collapse with backreaction

 which allows us to convert $\tau$-derivatives into $v$-derivatives.
 In particular, Eq.~\eqref{mdot} becomes

 To obtain an equation for $R'$ we express $\dot{R}^2$ in terms of $R'$ using \eqref{Vdotkiller},

 which can be solved as

 Since $\dot{R}^2$ can be expressed in terms of $R$ and $m$ via \eqref{Rdot2}, we see that Eqs.~\eqref{mprime} and \eqref{Rprime} are a pair of coupled, first-order equations for $R(v)$ and $m(v)$.
-The initial choice of $\pm$ fixes the initial sign of $R'$.
-The $\pm$ can flip at the branching radius \eqref{rb} where $\dot{R}^2=-f$ and/or the turning radius \eqref{r0} where $\dot{R}=0$.
-These radii agree when $m=r_-$, a condition that can now arise dynamically in the evolution.
-In numerical simulation we handle the sign flips on a case-by-case basis, choosing suitable sign-flip conditions for each set of initial conditions and parameters, in order to ensure continuity of the solution.
+In numerical simulations starting where $f>0$, the initial choice of $\pm$ fixes the initial sign of $R'$.
+As the shell and mass evolve, the $\pm$ can flip at a branching radius \eqref{rb} where $\dot{R}^2=-f$ and/or a turning radius \eqref{r0} where $\dot{R}=0$.
+In fact, from \eqref{Vdot} we have $\dot{V}^{-1}=s(f+\dot{R}^2)^{1/2}-\dot{R}$ and hence

+showing that the sign in \eqref{Rprime} is $\pm=s \ \textrm{sign} (\dot{R})$.
+This formula can be used in numerical simulations to ensure the continuity of the solution.